Broken Mirror Spiritual Meaning: What It Actually Means and What to Do Next

 The cleansing step is where the most variation exists across traditions — but several practices appear independently in enough cultures to suggest they are serving a real psychological and spiritual function.

-Calm spiritual atmosphere with herbal sage smudge burning on a wooden table representing the purification ritual recommended after breaking a mirror
+Calm spiritual atmosphere with a herbal sage smudge burning on a wooden table representing the purification step in the broken mirror spiritual meaning

 Step-by-step reset: